widchy95/sql-challenge/README.md

 I ran the `table_schemata.sql` file to create the required tables.
 This file contained the SQL commands necessary to create the tables based on the designed schema.

 1. In pgAdmin, I opened a Query Tool window connected to the `pewlett_hackard_employee_db` database.
-2. Creaated and loaded the `table_schemata.sql` file.
+2. Created and loaded the `table_schemata.sql` file.
 3. Executed the script to create the tables.

 ### 4. Imported Data from CSV Files